Thev2Andy/PowerBeep/README.md

 # PowerBeep
-An interpreted programming language made in C#, that can sequence console beeps.
+A hybrid (interpreted and compiled) JIT programming language made in C#, that can sequence console beeps.

 # Features
 * Can be integrated in any program, by calling only one function.